Systemic Inflammatory Response Syndrome Treatment & Management

-TNF-a and IL-1 receptor antagonists, antibradykinin, platelet-activating factor receptor antagonists, and anticoagulants (antithrombin III) have been studied without showing statistically significant benefits in SIRS (with variable results for sepsis and septic shock).
+Studies of tumor necrosis factor–alpha (TNF-α) and interleukin 1 (IL-1) receptor antagonists, antibradykinin, platelet-activating factor receptor antagonists, and anticoagulants (antithrombin III) have not shown statistically significant benefits in SIRS.
+Variable results for sepsis and septic shock have been reported.
 These medications have no role in treating patients who meet criteria for SIRS only.

 Patients who are hypotensive should receive intravenous fluids.
 In patients who are still hypotensive after adequate resuscitation, vasopressor agents should be administered while hemodynamic status is carefully monitored.
 All patients should have adequate intravenous access and commonly require 2 large-bore intravenous lines or a central venous catheter.
 For further details on the management of hypotension, please refer to Septic Shock.